qianweicheng/rasa/examples/rasasc/data/nlu.md

 - howdo i empty trash?
 - how do i empty the trash bin? is it possible to empty the trash of all deleted emails in one simple action?
 - how about a setting to delete all trash
 - please added all deleted trash. and deleted all email
+- how do i empty all spam or all trash in one move?
+- how about adding an option to empty trash and spam???
+- i can’t delete anything from my trash
+- how do i delete trash totally?
+- like it but empty trash and empty spam buttons would be nice, then it would be complete.
+- i would love to have an empty trash button! great app, thanks!

 ## intent:receiving_error
 - i am not receiving any emails